github/licensed-ci/README.md

 - `user_name` - Optional, default: `licensed-ci`.
 The name used when committing any cached file changes.
 - `user_email` - Optional, default: `licensed-ci@users.noreply.github.com`.
 The email address used when committing any cached file changes.
 - `commit_message` - Optional, default: `Auto-update license files`.
 Message to use when committing any cached file changes.
+- `pr_comment` - Optional.
+If a comment is set and the git branch has an associated PR, create a new comment with `pr_comment` as the body.

 ### Usage